Keitaroblaster/TypeScript-Quest/README.md

 ## Level 1

-- Which are the different primitive data types in TypeScript? the different primitive data types in TypeScript are : - biggint - boolean - null - number - string - symbol - undefined
+- Which are the different primitive data types in TypeScript?

+  the different primitive data types in TypeScript are : - biggint - boolean - null - number - string - symbol - undefined

 - How to type an Array?

   there are 2 ways to declare an array:

-  - we can use square brackets which is similar to how we would declare arrays in Javascript
+  - we can use square brackets which is similar to how we would declare arrays in Javascript:

   ```ts
   let car: string[] = ["Mercedes", "BMW", "Ferrari", "Lamborghini"];
   ```

-  - we can use a generic array type like Array<elementType>
+  - we can use a generic array type like Array<elementType>:

   ```ts
   let country: Array<string> = ["France", "Spain", "Italia", "England"];
   ```

 - What is the `any` type?

   The "any" type in TypeScript is a generic type used when a variable's type is unknown or hasn't yet been defined.

   The any type is useful when converting existing JavaScript to TypeScript as it allows one to gradually opt-in and opt-out of type checking during compilation.